 The accidental downing of the Russian electronic intelligence aircraft Il-20 with fifteen crew on 18 September by Syrian air defence forces was immediately followed by claims from the Ministry of Defence to the effect that the shootdown did not result from Russian ineptitude but due to Israeli air force planes bombing the Syrians but hiding … Continue reading Another Ministry of Defence Cock-Up

 The Russian Chief of the General Staff has repeatedly exaggerated Russian military capabilities globally.
 He has boasted in equally inflated fashion of his great military achievements in Syria.
 Two inept operatives from the Intelligence Directorate of the General Staff then screwed up the attempted assassination of Skripal' in England just before President Putin's re-election.
-And … Continue reading The Russian Military of Defence has a Severe Credibility Problem Again
+And … Continue reading The Russian Military has a Severe Credibility Problem Again

 A poll was conducted in Russia among 25,954 voting.
 Of these 26.9% believed what the two had to say about their unusual trip to Salisbury in England.
 Just a coincidence that the Skrival' was poisoned.
 34.1% more or less believed them but had doubts about parts of their story.
 Given how brief the interview was … Continue reading A Russian Poll on the Credibility of Tweedledum and Tweedledee